By: Tierra Booth, Haley Bosselman By: Tierra Booth, Haley Bosselman | March 23, 2023 | Food & Drink

 Website / 218 Main St 90291

 Coucou is keeping things classic with its espresso martini made with Tito’s, espresso and St. George Nola coffee liqueur.
 It makes for the perfect sip to wake you up or just to enjoy if you’re craving the bold flavors of this classic drink.
-Try it alongside an order of signature zucchini beignets or steak tartare.
+Try it alongside an order of signature zucchini beignets or with L'Haute Dog.

 Join Bar Flores for an intriguing take on the espresso martini.
-Made with tequila, Lolita Mexican coffee liqueur, Zucca Amaro, honey, café and lemon oils.
-This martini will not only have you awake, but you will be delightfully pleased with the nice and even blend of flavors in this cocktail.
+Made with tequila, Lolita Mexican coffee liqueur, Zucca Amaro, honey, café and lemon oils, this cocktail will not only have you awake, but you will be delightfully pleased with the nice and even blend of flavors.

 Olivetta keeps things classic.
 Made up of Absolut Elyx vodka, Crème de Cacao, espresso, Licor 43 and coconut cream, this espresso martini goes down smooth and refreshing.

 For when you want a properly strong espresso martini, head to this Echo Park establishment.
-Thunderbolt’s espresso martini is served on nitro, meaning it has quite the extra kick, in addition to vodka, sherry, Counter Culture Coffee and Demerara sugar.
+Thunderbolt’s Jazz Funeral is served with on nitro, meaning it has quite the extra kick, in addition to vodka, sherry, coffee, chicory, cacao, sorghum and amontillado.